Who "we" are...

 The complexity and mystery of the Bible is God's doing, and so I think all of us must lay our differences of interpretation at Jesus' feet.
 And it is marvelous in my eyes to see godly men and women of differing perspectives, who stand for Truth and will not back down from principles they know and understand, learn from each other and enjoy the sweet-smelling savor of Christ in each others' lives, while working through differences of perspective on doctrinal issues.

-If you identify with the reformers of old, yet are worried by the post-modern abandonment of sound doctrine, perhaps you would consider joining with an Institute that espouses belief in the following cardinal principles: Justification by Faith; the inerrancy of Scripture; and the "priesthood of all believers".
+If you identify with the reformers of old, yet are worried by the post-modern abandonment of sound doctrine, perhaps you would consider broadening your dialog to include anyone who believes in Justification by Faith; the inerrancy of Scripture; and the "priesthood of all believers".

 Unlike most of the reformers, the author of this website believes in the future probation of the unbelieving world.
 I hold a broad view, what I believe is a scriptural view, of not only the harmony and unity between God and Jesus, but also the distinctions between them.